 - 6.1.7 Core Strategy Policy CS7 promotes in the range of 20-30,000 sq m of additional retail at Euston and Camden Town, with the majority expected to be located at Euston.
 This additional retail is expected to meet demand from people travelling through the station, as well as serving a local catchment.
 The Core Strategy also sets out specific planning objectives for each centre, including Camden Town Centre and King's Cross/ Euston Road Central London Frontage (CLF).
 It allows for additional food, drink and entertainment uses in the western part of the King's Cross/ Euston Road CLF provided they do not undermine the area's retail function and mix of uses in the area, in line with the guidance set out in Camden's Revised Planning Guidance for Central London SPD. - 6.1.8 Core Strategy policy CS7 states that the sequential test will be applied to support Camden's network of centres that comprises town centres, central London frontages, specialist shopping areas and neighbourhood centres (in addition to limited provision outside centres to meet local needs), in addition to the designated growth areas where significant retail growth is allocated. - 6.1.9 An emerging revised Camden retail study (GVA 2013) indicates that there may be additional retail need in the years following the expiry of the current Core Strategy in 2024/25.
-However, it has not yet been established where the additional retail requirement will be distributed in the borough. - 6.1.10 The accompanying retail assessment for Euston (Economic Vision report, GVA, July 2013) also indicates that there could be the potential for the Euston area to accommodate a net increase of between 1,500 and 16,500 square metres of retail and food and drink uses (use classes A1-A5, including around 8,000 sqm additional A1.
-Its analysis indicates that a scheme such as this would be likely to function more like a new District Centre (being of a similar scale to the level of A1 comparison retail provision in Hampstead and West Hampstead) and would divert spend from established nearby town centres, in particular Kentish Town.
-A greater quantum would only serve to reinforce a change in the current role and function of Euston and could potentially create a 'shopping destination' in its own right which would increase direct competition with existing centres. - 6.1.11 On the basis of its findings in respect of the impact of up to 16,500 additional retail provision (which along with the re-provision of the existing 3,500 sq m retail at the station would provide 20,000 sqm gross retail floorspace) the GVA retail assessment for Euston suggests this figure is treated by the Council as the 'tipping point' above which additional retail floorspace at Euston could begin to significantly change the current role and function of the area and potentially lead to a more significant impact on existing centres.
-However the assessment does not preclude proposals from coming forward for a greater level of retail floorspace, but highlights the need to thoroughly test potential impacts on other centres.
+However, it has not yet been established where the additional retail requirement will be distributed in the borough.
+The complementary focused retail assessment for Euston (Economic Vision report, GVA, July 2013) also indicates that should HS2 proceed, there could be the potential for the station to accommodate a net increase of between 1,500 and 16,500 square metres of retail and food and drink uses (use classes A1-A5).